okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/updating-saml-cert/revert-to-sha1/index.md

 #### Step 4: Upload the SHA1 certificate to the ISV

 1. In the Admin Console, go to **Applications** > **Applications**.
-1. Click on your app integration.
+1. Select your app integration.
 1. Select **Sign-On Options**.
 1. Click **View Setup Instructions**, as shown below.<br/>![Accessing SAML Setup Instructions](/img/saml_setup_link.png)
-1. Perform the setup for your app again, using the instructions provided.
-During this setup, you will upload the certificate in a specified format, the metadata, or the certificate fingerprint.
+1. Perform the setup for your app integration again by using the instructions provided.
+During this setup, you can upload the certificate in a specified format, the metadata, or the certificate fingerprint.

 <NextSectionLink/>